 An enterprise admin user, ENTADx, logs into the system.

 The admin user creates new business contexts (with some context scheme values), says BC0, BC1, and BC4.
 Verify that context categories and context schemes that are owned by enterprise tenant and that are shared by enterprise tenants are selectable for context values while creating the business contexts.
 Verify that enterprise tenants’ private context categories and context schemes are not selectable.
-(Assertion #1, #2)
+(Assertion #1 (Pass), #2 (Fail, Every context categories and schemes are selectable without a sharing operation.))

 ENTADx edits BC1.
-(Assertion #3)
+(Assertion #3) (Pass)

 The admin user logs out.